-Like so many other great companies, Janrain was started from a simple observation—that the number of username and password combinations required of consumers on the web was reaching an untenable state.
+Like so many other great companies, Janrain started with a simple observation—that the number of username and password combinations required of consumers on the web was reaching an untenable state.

 In late 2004, Founder Larry Drebes and a few engineers began working closely with the early proponents of the OpenID protocol to provide a simple way for companies to solve this problem.
 Their work laid the foundation for Janrain and what is known today as social login.

-As we began helping organizations implement our technology, we quickly realized our solutions could be used to create richer, more meaningful relationships between web site visitors and our customers.
-Today, the Janrain User Management Platform (JUMP) makes it easy for our clients to acquire, engage and learn more about their consumers.
+As we began helping organizations implement our social login technology, we quickly realized the data we were collecting on their behalf could be used to create richer, more meaningful relationships between our clients and their online customers.
+Today, the Janrain Customer Identity Management Platform makes it easy for companies to truly know their customers and personalize every interaction.

-First company to make social login possible using an existing identity from providers like Facebook, Yahoo!, Google and others.
+- First company to make social login possible using an existing identity from providers such as Facebook, Twitter, Google+ and more.

-First company to unify social profile data, online behaviors, third-party application data and offline information in a single platform for online marketing.
+- First company to unify social profile data, online behaviors, third-party application data and offline information in a single platform.

 - First company to launch a vibrant ecosystem of technology integrations and promote interoperability of social data with leading email marketing, commenting, game mechanics, CRM, CMS, eCommerce and data management platform vendors.